gbadev-org/tonc/content/pages/sndsqr.md

 **{*@fig:wave}**: a harmonic wave
 </div>

 A full wave can be described by three things.
 First, there's the <dfn>amplitude</dfn> *A*, which gives half-distance between the minimum and maximum.
 Second, the <dfn>wavelength</dfn> λ, which is the length after which the wave repeats itself (this is tied to wave-number *k*= 2π/λ).
-Then there's <dfn>phase constant</dfn> φ~0~, which defines the stating point.
+Then there's <dfn>phase constant</dfn> φ<sub>0</sub>, which defines the stating point.
 If the wave is in time, instead of a wavelength you have <dfn>period</dfn> *T*, <dfn>frequency</dfn> *f*=1/*T* (and angular frequency ω= 2π*f*= 2π/*T*).
 You can see what each of these parameters is in {@fig:wave}.

 One of the interesting things about the wave equation is that it is a linear operation on ψ.
 What that means is that any combination of solutions is also a solution; this is the <dfn>superposition principle</dfn>.
-For example, if you have two waves ψ~1~ and ψ~2~, then Ψ = *a*ψ~1~ + *b*ψ~2~ is also a wave.
+For example, if you have two waves ψ<sub>1</sub> and ψ<sub>2</sub>, then Ψ = *a*ψ<sub>1</sub> + *b*ψ<sub>2</sub> is also a wave.
 This may sound like a trivial thing but I assure you it's not.
 The fact that non-linear equations (and they exist too) tend to make scientists cringe a little should tell you something about the value of linear equations.

 ### Sound waves {#ssec-wave-sound}

 Sound is also a wave.
 In fact, it is a longitudinal pressure wave in matter and pretty much works as the system of particles on springs mentioned earlier with whole sets of molecules moving back and forth.
-In principle, it has both spatial and temporal structure and you can things can get hideously complex if you want to deal with everything.
+In principle, it has both spatial and temporal structure, and things can get hideously complex if you want to deal with everything.
 But I'll keep it easy and only consider two parts: amplitude *A* and period and frequency *T* and *f*.
 As you probably know, the tone of a sound is related to the frequency.
-Human hearing has a range between 20 Hz and 20 kHz, and the higher the frequency (i.e., the more compressed the wave), the higher the tone.
+Human hearing has a range between 20 Hz and 20 kHz, and the higher the frequency (that is, the more compressed the wave), the higher the tone.
 Most sounds are actually a conglomeration of different waves, with different amplitudes and frequencies – the superposition principle at work.
 The funny thing about this is that if you added all those components up to one single function and plot it, it wouldn't look like a sine wave at all anymore.
 What's even funnier is that you can also reverse the process and take a function –*any* function– and break it up into a superposition of sine and cosine waves, and so see what kind of frequencies your sound has.
 This is called Fourier Transformation, and we'll get to that in a minute.

 ### Musical scale {#ssec-notes}

 While the full range between 20 Hz and 20 kHz is audible, only a discrete set of frequencies are used for music, which brings us to the notion of the <dfn>musical scale</dfn>.
 Central to these are <dfn>octaves</dfn>, representing a frequency doubling.
 Each octave is divided into a number of different notes; 12 in Western systems, ranging from A to G, although octave numbering starts at C for some reason.
-Octave 0 starts at the <dfn>central C</dfn>, which has a frequency of about 262 Hz (see also {{@tbl:oct0}}.
+Octave 0 starts at the <dfn>central C</dfn>, which has a frequency of about 262 Hz (see also {@tbl:oct0}.
 And yes, I know there are only 7 letters between A and G, the other notes are flats and sharps that lie between these notes.
 The ‘12’ refers to the number of half-notes in an octave.
-The musical scale is **logarithmic**; each half-note being 2^1/12^ apart.
+The musical scale is **logarithmic**; each half-note being 2<sup>1/12</sup> apart.
 Well, almost anyway: for some reason, some notes don't *quite* fit in exactly.

 <div class="cblock">
 <table id="tbl:oct0"
   border=1 cellpadding=2 cellspacing=0>
 <caption align="bottom">
-  <b>{{*@tbl:oct0}}</b>: notes &amp; frequencies of
+  <b>{*@tbl:oct0}</b>: notes &amp; frequencies of
   octave 0
 </caption>
 <tbody align="center">